Updated: Jan 3

 The point is that you’re demonstrating that you’ve actually thought about them, not just about yourself.
 Seeing this will make it easier for them to trust you.

-2) A Persona helps you removes the guesswork
+2) A Persona helps you remove the guesswork

 With customer-focused marketing, you’re taking the responsibility of connecting the dots of why someone should do business with you off of your prospect.
 What do I mean by that?